TheRudraBarot/Friday/README.md

 # Friday
-AI, NLP based multi-class decision tree classifier
+Friday is a AI and NLP based virtual assistant.
+Inspired by : Tony Stark's F.R.I.D.A.Y.